Skip to main content

 This guide covers how to use Kombai to generate code from Figma designs.
-It covers all steps, from adding input to saving the generated code in both existing and new workspaces.
+It includes all steps, from adding input to preview and follow-up in both existing and new projects.

-Kombai works seamlessly with existing workspaces.
-It understands your tech stack and reuses existing components and theme variables to generate code that fits your workspace.
+Kombai works seamlessly with existing projects.
+It understands your tech stack and reuses existing components and theme variables to generate code that fits your codebase.

-To get started, launch Kombai in code mode within your existing workspace.
+To get started, open your project in an IDE and launch Kombai in code mode.

 Add Figma files